A man who fell at a residential work site in Monticello dies 12 days later

-A man has died after falling at a residential work site in Monticello nearly two weeks ago, authorities said.
+A man has died after falling from a ladder at a residential work site in Monticello nearly two weeks ago, authorities said.

 Brian C. Cain, 51, of Minneapolis, fell and suffered serious head injuries on Aug.
 4 in the 8600 block of NE.
 Eisele Avenue and died on Aug.
 16 at North Memorial Health Hospital, the Hennepin County Medical Examiner's Office said Sunday.

-State investigators working for the Occupational Safety and Health Agency are working with the Wright County Sheriff's Office to determine what led to Cain's death in the residential neighborhood.
+Cain, while working for Medina-based Golden Electric, fell from the ladder in the attic area of a garage, according to the Wright County Sheriff's Office.

-Authorities have yet to reveal any details about what work was being done when Cain fell.
+State investigators with the Occupational Safety and Health Agency are working with the Sheriff's Office to determine what led to Cain's death.

 Paul Walsh • 612-673-4482